Tumut

 The employment landscape in Tumut shows performance that lags behind national averages across key labour market indicators

-Employment growth over the past year was estimated at 7.8%.
-There are 3,057 residents in work, with an unemployment rate of 4.6%, slightly higher than Rest of NSW's 3.7%.
-The dominant employment sectors include manufacturing, health care & social assistance, and retail trade.
-Manufacturing has a notable concentration, with employment levels at 2.7 times the regional average.
+The unemployment rate in Tumut is 4.1%, with an estimated employment growth of 7.8% over the past year.
+As of June 2025, there are 3,057 residents employed, with an unemployment rate of 4.6%.
+The dominant industries include manufacturing, health care & social assistance, and retail trade.
+Manufacturing employment is particularly high at 2.7 times the regional average.

-Professional & technical jobs are limited, at 2.2% compared to 5.1% regionally.
-Many residents commute elsewhere for work.
-In the past year, employment increased by 7.8%, while labour force grew by 8.9%, leading to a rise in unemployment of 1.0 percentage points.
-This contrasts with Rest of NSW, where employment contracted by 0.1%.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%, compared to the national rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between sectors.
-Applying these projections to Tumut's employment mix suggests local growth of approximately 5.4% over five years and 12.1% over ten years.
+Professional & technical services have limited presence with only 2.2% employment compared to the regional average of 5.1%.
+Many Tumut residents commute elsewhere for work.
+Over the past year, employment increased by 7.8%, labour force grew by 8.9%, and unemployment rose by 1.0 percentage points.
+This contrasts with the Rest of NSW where employment contracted slightly while unemployment rose marginally more than in Tumut.
+State-level data to Sep-25 shows NSW employment contracted by 0.41% with an unemployment rate of 4.3%.
+Nationally, employment growth was 0.26%, and the unemployment rate was 4.5%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Tumut's employment mix suggests local growth of approximately 5.4% over five years and 12.1% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment